corda/corda-solutions/docs/source/design-patterns/patterns/asset-lock-pattern.rst

 - Spend states away mid-pattern to benefit one party.
 - Offer a state but substitute a fake state (i.e. one without the assumed provenance)
 - Pledge a state from an invalid transaction.
-- Use a state used to power two transitions of the same type
+- Use a state to power two transitions of the same type
-- Use a state used to power more than one transaction using reference states
+- Use a state to power more than one transaction using reference states

 --------------
 Forces/Factors